Baton Rouge Spinal Cord Injury Attorney

 How an Attorney Can Help in a Spinal Cord Injury Lawsuit

 If you have suffered a spinal cord injury, it is important to speak with an experienced personal injury lawyer to learn about your legal rights and options.
 A knowledgeable attorney can help you file a claim for damages and get the compensation you deserve.

-If you have suffered from a spinal cord injury in or near Baton Rouge, La.
+Suppose you have suffered from a spinal cord injury in or near Baton Rouge, La.
 Our legal team can help you file a claim for damages and represent you in court if needed.
 If you decide to file a lawsuit, you will likely need an attorney to help you prove that the defendant was negligent and caused your injury.
-Call (225) 500-5000 or fill out our form for a free consultation.
+Call (225) 240-4053 or fill out our form for a free consultation.